ntwigs/turbotron/apps/client/README.md

 To start the web section of the project in dev mode manually you can do the following:
 1. `yarn dev`
 2. ...
-3. The desktop project should now have opened a Electron app
+3. The desktop project should now have opened an Electron app

 ### Prod